hitranonline/hapi/README.md

   28) ADDED LIMIT FOR NUMBER OF LINES DURING TABLE READ (ver.
 1.1.0.9.3)
   29) FIXED ABSOLUTE PATH BUG IN TABLE NAMES (ver.
 1.1.0.9.4)
   30) CORRECTED ABUNDANCE OF THE HD ISOTOPOLOGUE (ver.
 1.1.0.9.5)
+  31) ADDED UNIFIED INTERFACES FOR ABSCOEF AND XSC CALCULATIONS (ver.
+1.1.0.9.6)

 ## Introduction